What to Look For In an Essential Oil Company

 "Yeah, yeah, yeah, but what's YOUR favorite brand?"

-A lot of people want to know which essential oil company I came to use exclusively after my 12 years of bad experiences and practically giving up.
-I was introduced to my favorite brand by a friend and client in 2012 and after much convincing (because I really thought I'd be wasting my time or creating another bad reaction for myself), the quality of their oils spoke for themselves.
+After 12 years of trying nearly every brand and not being satisfied, I was introduced to my favorite brand by a friend and client in 2012 and after much convincing (because I really thought I'd be wasting my time or creating another bad reaction for myself), the quality of their oils spoke for themselves.
 Their sustainable practices, fair trade practices, and even things like their investment in S.T.E.M programs or building wells for nearby villages to the farms they source their oils from all speak volumes to me, as well.
 Although I've enjoyed the aroma of a few blends from other companies, when it comes to therapeutic use of essential oils, I personally love, trust, and use this company exclusively.
 (Yes, I can even use their melaleuca without issue!
 A first!)